But how did we end up here?

 When Black Friday still meant something bad

-As we saw, Black Friday first appeared in the 60’s.
-The 1860’s.
-The term was losing its relevance year by year until it pretty much wasn’t used by anyone.
+Since the original Black Friday, the term was losing its relevance year by year until it pretty much wasn’t used by anyone.
 About 100 years later though, the term was resurrected to describe a different situation.
 For the first time in our Black Friday history, the term was linked to the post-Thanksgiving period.
 The city of Philadelphia was responsible for this change.

-The streets of the city, like the streets of most major cities in the US during this booming period, were transforming into human rivers, as shoppers and visitors flooded the streets the day after Thanksgiving.
+The streets of the city, like the street of any major US city during this booming period, were transforming into human rivers.
+Shoppers and visitors flooded the streets the day after Thanksgiving.
 But Philly had one more thing going on: The Army/Navy football game.

 Τhe American college football rivalry game was happening on the Saturday of the same weekend.
-Apart from business owners, all this mob also meant more business for another particular group of professionals: police officers.
+The gathering of so many people was good news for business owners but dad news for another profession: police officers.
 Unlike most other people during those festive days, many officers not only couldn’t take the day off – they also had to work overtime to control all this carnage.
 Therefore, police officers used the term Black Friday and Black Saturday to describe their living hell to describe the post-thanksgiving days.

 After the police officers linked Black Friday to the chaos in Philadelphia, the shopping craze became more widespread every year with shops attracting huge crowds.

-Shopkeepers and merchants of Philadelphia attempted to change the name the days following Thanksgiving and rebrand them as “Big Friday” and “Big Saturday”, which indeed have a more sales-friendly tone.
+Shopkeepers and merchants of Philadelphia attempted to change the name the days following Thanksgiving and rebranded them as “Big Friday” and “Big Saturday”, which indeed have a more sales-friendly tone.

-However, the term Big Friday never really took off.
-Black Friday still had a negative connotation.
+However, the term Big Friday never really took off. and Black Friday still had a negative connotation.

 Black Friday = Win

-It was not until the 1980’s that the term ‘Black Friday’ was used to describe a fortunate event and the turning point in Black Friday history.
+It was not until the 1980’s that the term ‘Black Friday’ was used to describe a fortunate event, which was the turning point in Black Friday history.

-Back when things were less digital, bookkeeping and every other financial record was happening on a piece of paper rather than a PC screen.
+Back when things were less digital, bookkeeping and every other financial recording were happening on a piece of paper rather than a PC screen.
 The negative amounts were shown with a red wink while the positive amounts with black ink.

-Retailers traditionally operated at a financial loss for most of the year – January through November.
+Many retailers traditionally operated at a financial loss for most of the year – January through November.
 They only began to make a profit at the beginning of the holiday season, which is the day after Thanksgiving.
 This was when they would no longer be “in the red”; they would put the red pen in the drawer and pull out the black pen.
-It was profit time, and they were now “in the black”.
+It was profit time, marked with black – “in the black”.